World Holidays Journal Prompts for Students: (Part 2/2)—

 - Diwali Story and Writing Prompts

-If you enjoyed these World Holidays Writing Prompts,
+If you enjoyed these fun Holidays around the World Writing Prompts,

 I appreciate it!